9452296506/ACU_06_2026_SITE_1/README.md

 # Beauty Age Landing Page

 Single-product, fully responsive marketing landing page for **Beauty Age Skin**, a cosmetic face cream for the daily care of mature skin.
-Built as a static site with HTML5, CSS3 and vanilla JavaScript — no frameworks, no build tools, no backend.
+Built as a static site with HTML5, CSS3 and vanilla JavaScript.

 ---